siberianfox/tinygwiki/TinyG-Start.md

 * The "+Vmot" jumper position connects the fan header directly to the board power (Vmot).
 In this case your fan voltage needs to be the same as your Motor voltage, be it 12 volts, 24 volts, or anything else.<br>
 **Use this side with caution as applying 24 volts to some 12 volt fans will burn them out.**

-#### Programmer
+#### Flashing TinyG (Firmware Updates)
 The TinyG code is available at the [Synthetos Github](https://github.com/synthetos/TinyG TinyG github) but most people will not need to use this as TinyG comes loaded with the latest firmware in the Master branch.

-If you want to re-program (flash) TinyG you will either need to use the boot loader on the TInyG, or use a PDI capable programmer to talk to the Atmel xmega chip.
-We use the [Atmel AVRISP MKII](http://www.mouser.com/Search/ProductDetail.aspx?qs=sGAEpiMZZMsaJrqdZ%252b6EWyua%252bG%2FwcOQP26MNKN%252bCIDE%3D) which is available from Mouser Electronics for roughly $35.00.
-See the [Boot Loader](https://github.com/synthetos/TinyG/wiki/TinyG-Boot-Loader) or [TinyG Programming Page]() for instructions.
+If you want to re-program (flash) TinyG you will either need to use the boot loader on the TinyG, or use a PDI capable programmer to talk to the Atmel xmega chip.
+See the [Boot Loader Page](https://github.com/synthetos/TinyG/wiki/TinyG-Boot-Loader) for that option.

+If you want to program 'down to the metal" we recommend the [Atmel AVRISP MKII programmer](http://www.mouser.com/Search/ProductDetail.aspx?qs=sGAEpiMZZMsaJrqdZ%252b6EWyua%252bG%2FwcOQP26MNKN%252bCIDE%3D) which is available from Mouser Electronics for roughly $35.00.
+See [TinyG Programming Page](https://github.com/synthetos/TinyG/wiki/Programming-TinyG-with-the-Atmel-AVRISP-Mkii-Programmer) for instructions.

 ### Connecting TinyG
 At this point you can move on to [Connecting TinyG](https://github.com/synthetos/TinyG/wiki/Connecting-TinyG)